Please join us for our next Virtual Information Night!

 Goal 3.
 Promote the importance of continuing personal and professional development through life-long learning opportunities and membership in professional organizations.

 Goal 4.
-PTA Program graduates will appropriately express effective verbal, nonverbal, and written communication skills in a culturally competent manner with patients, family members and other health care providers.
+PTA Program graduates will appropriately express effective verbal, nonverbal, and written communication skills in a culturally competent manner with patients, family members and other healthcare providers.

 Program Objectives